 In considering this result, it is interesting to note that over the period of time that climate alarmists claim has experienced the most extreme global warming of the past millennium or more, and in spite of the fact they have historically claimed such warming should be most evident in earth's polar regions, and that it should lead to a decrease in polar sea ice extent, just the opposite had occurred to this point in time in the Southern Ocean that surrounds Antarctica.
 But what is doubly damning to their dogma is the fact that the Southern Ocean's sea ice extent is extremely sensitive to warming, decreasing from a 24-year-average maximum monthly value of 18.23 x 106 km2 in September to a similarly-calculated minimum monthly value of 2.98 x 106 km2 in February.
 This decrease represents the disappearance of nearly 84% of each year's maximum sea ice cover; and, therefore, it can be appreciated that given just a little extra seasonal warmth, it would disappear altogether each February.
 But it hasn't.
 In fact, it continues to slowly, but ever so surely, grow in the mean.

 Focusing on the spring-summer period of November/December/January (1981-2000) some four years later, Laine (2008) determined trends in Antarctic ice-sheet and sea-ice surface albedo and temperature, as well as sea-ice concentration and extent, based on Advanced Very High Resolution Polar Pathfinder data in the case of ice-sheet surface albedo and temperature, and the Scanning Multichannel Microwave Radiometer and Special Sensor Microwave Imagers in the case of sea-ice concentration and extent.
-These analyses were carried out for the continent as a whole, as well as for five longitudinal sectors emanating from the south pole: 20°E-90°E, 90°E-160°E, 160°E-130°W, 130°W-60°W, and 60°W-20°E. This work revealed, in Laine's words, that "all the regions show negative spring-summer surface temperature trends for the study period."
+These analyses were carried out for the continent as a whole, as well as for five longitudinal sectors emanating from the South Pole: 20°E-90°E, 90°E-160°E, 160°E-130°W, 130°W-60°W, and 60°W-20°E. And this work revealed, in Laine's words, that "all the regions show negative spring-summer surface temperature trends for the study period."
 In addition, the Finnish researcher found that "sea ice concentration shows slight increasing trends in most sectors, where the sea ice extent trends seem to be near zero."
 Laine also found that "the Antarctic region as a whole and all the sectors separately show slightly positive spring-summer albedo trends."
 Consequently, over the last two decades of the 20th century, Antarctica successfully bucked the world's supposedly unprecedented global warming trend by (1) cooling a bit, (2) acquiring slightly more sea ice, and (3) becoming a tad more reflective of incoming solar radiation.

 Several other studies of the subject were also conducted in 2008.
 Noting that earth's polar regions "are expected to provide early signals of a climate change primarily because of the 'ice-albedo feedback' which is associated with changes in absorption of solar energy due to changes in the area covered by the highly reflective sea ice," for example, Comiso and Nishio (2008) set about to provide updated and improved estimates of trends in Antarctic sea ice cover for the period extending from November 1978 to December 2006, based on data obtained from the Advanced Microwave Scanning Radiometer, the Special Scanning Microwave Imager and the Scanning Multichannel Microwave Radiometer.
 And in doing so, they found that the 28-year trends in Antarctic sea ice extent and area were +0.9 ± 0.2 and +1.7 ± 0.3% per decade, which is definitely not a "signal" of global warming.